 Director, School of Social Work

-The School of Social Work at Illinois State University invites applications for the position of Director, for a 12-month, 5-year (renewable) term, preferably to begin July 1, 2022.
-As the School’s chief administrative officer, the director reports to the Dean of the College of Arts and Sciences.
-The director will be expected to provide vision and leadership, secure resources to accomplish the School’s goals, and foster a collegial atmosphere conducive to teaching, research, and service.
-The director also teaches one course per year.
+The School of Social Work at Illinois State University invites applications for the position of Director, for a 12-month, 5-year (renewable) term, preferably to begin July 1, 2024.
+As the School’s chief administrative officer, the Director reports to the Dean of the College of Arts and Sciences.
+The Director will lead the School by fostering an atmosphere conducive to teaching, research, and service.
+The Director will facilitate strategic planning within the School, represent the School at the College and University level, and help secure the resources the School needs to accomplish its goals.
+The Director also teaches one course per year.

-The School has a special interest in candidates who can demonstrate commitment to the core values of both the School and the University, which include shared governance, equity, diversity, inclusion, and anti-racism.
-Candidates who have experience working with a diverse range of faculty, staff, and students, and who can contribute to the climate of inclusivity are especially welcomed to apply.
+Illinois State University and the School of Social Work are deeply committed to anti-racism, diversity, equity, and inclusion (ADEI).
+ISU places a strong emphasis on the importance of shared governance and academic freedom.
+The Director must demonstrate a commitment to these core values.
+Candidates who have experience working with a diverse range of faculty, staff, and students and can contribute to a climate of inclusivity are especially welcomed to apply.
 Women, veterans, persons with disabilities, and people of color are encouraged to apply.

 4. State law mandates demonstrable oral proficiency in the English language as a requirement for this position.

-2. Knowledge of and experience with CSWE accreditation guidelines is desirable.
+5. Knowledge of and/or experience with CSWE accreditation guidelines.

 Required Applicant Documents